 Don’t O.D. on Distressed Denim

-Distressing adds interest, but all that texture can bulk up your frame.
-Keep the rips and shreds minimal.
+Distressing adds interest, but keep the rips and shreds minimal.

 Shrink Your Prints